sgorgun/uml-design-basics/README.md

 ```

 * Does the SimpleClass9 class have the class state and behavior?
+* What steps has the "Encapsulate Field" refactoring technique?
 * What UML notation is used to define a public and private visibility types for a class member on a class diagram?

 ### 10. Instance Fields Initialization

-Create a new _SimpleClass5_ in the [SimpleClass5.cs](UmlDesignBasics/SimpleClass5.cs) file, copy all instance fields and "get" instance methods from _SimpleClass4_ class to the _SimpleClass5 class, and add field initializers using the information from the table below:
+Create the new _SimpleClass5_ in the [SimpleClass5.cs](UmlDesignBasics/SimpleClass5.cs) file, copy all instance fields and "get" instance methods from _SimpleClass4_ class to the _SimpleClass5_ class, and add field initializers using the information from the table below:

 | Field Name   | Field Initializer Value    |
 |--------------|----------------------------|